Attention Crafters, artists and artisans: Craft Fairs, Festivals, Art Shows, Bazaars and Sidewalk Sales Are Coming! Are your ready?

 It’s very new and very empty right now but trust me, over the next few weeks that will change.
 I intend to give my personal Facebook profile a break from the artsy posts and use this as the centre of my creative pull.

-Now if you want something quick and already made, you can purchase one of the items from the Hand Made with You in Mind Shop (more details about that in the next paragraph).
+Now if you want something quick and already made, you can purchase one of the items from the Hand Made in Mind Shop (more details about that in the next paragraph).

 About the Shop!
 The Shop will mainly focus on my one of kind crochet items – my explorations.
 There will usually only be one of these items available.
 Those designs can also serve as the basis of a collaboration with a client too.